open-tale/open-tale.github.io/_docs/05-skills.md

 #### Bouncing Energy

-When a critical roll happens on a Magical Bolt, another enemy can be chosen to be targeted as well.
+When the SP of Magical Bolt is a multiple of 3, another enemy can be chosen to be targeted as well.
 The new enemy must be within the Magical Bolt range (from the first target).